panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getmoduleinfo2-method.md

 ms.assetid: f1f6b8f3-dcfc-49e8-be76-ea50ea90d5a7
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 5ead38d54d470c3f443ae5e27e4a2d045bc27c79
+ms.openlocfilehash: e2a4df262e076c960640977bea0d22be19802140
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67783038"
+ms.locfileid: "74449665"
 ---
 # <a name="icorprofilerinfo3getmoduleinfo2-method"></a>ICorProfilerInfo3::GetModuleInfo2 – metoda
-Dané ID modulu vrátí název souboru modulu, ID modulu nadřazené sestavení a bitová maska, která popisuje vlastnosti modulu.
+Given a module ID, returns the file name of the module, the ID of the module's parent assembly, and a bitmask that describes the properties of the module.

 ## <a name="syntax"></a>Syntaxe